 Mail: Lavanta LLC

 Annapolis Junction, MD 20701-1105

 - You have a responsibility to provide information about illnesses, hospitalizations, medications and other matters related to your health, both past and present.

 - You have a responsibility to cooperate with all personnel assigned to care for you and to ask questions if you do not understand any directions which they may give you.

 - You have a responsibility, both personally and on behalf of your visitors, to be considerate of other patients, particularly with regard to noise, smoking and the number of visitors who may come to see you.

 - You have a responsibility to keep any appointments connected with your care or treatment and to notify the appropriate parties in advance when they cannot be kept.

-- You have a responsibility to be prompt in the payment of your medical center bills, to provide the information necessary for insurance processing and to ask in a timely manner any questions you may have concerning the charges.
+- You have a responsibility to be prompt in the payment of your hospital bills, to provide the information necessary for insurance processing and to ask in a timely manner any questions you may have concerning the charges.